cthulhuplus/gitflow-test/GitTestPlan.md

  * Create tag, target main branch
  * Publish when ready

-* Create PR for HF1.0.1 to be merged into development
+* Create PR for HF1.0.1 to be merged into development (might be easier to create a new branch with the HF based on development depending on merge conflicts)
 * Satisfy PR Requirements
 * Squash & Merge
 * Delete the branch